bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | {ZonedDateTime} - {Duration}  | {ZonedDateTime}   |
 | {Duration} - {ZonedDateTime}  | INVALID           |

-A good rule of thumb is that anywhere an integer can be used in a binary operator involving a Date, Time, DateTime, or ZonedDateTime object, a Duration object can be used instead.
+The rule of thumb is that anywhere an integer can be used in a binary operator involving a Date, Time, DateTime, or ZonedDateTime object, a Duration object can be used instead.

 For example, let's add the Duration `2h 33m` to the Time `12:58:32`: